-The Board is involved in all the key elements of the ICAAP and approves the business and capital plans, Risk Appetite Statement, stress testing framework and oversees the preparation of the ICAAP document.
+The Board is involved in all the key elements of the ICAAP and approves the business and capital plans, Risk Appetite Statement and oversees the preparation of the ICAAP document.
 The ICAAP process is closely aligned with the strategy setting and business planning process as well as the process for identification, measurement and control of its risks.